Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field

-The ground-state hyperfine structure (HFS) in a muonic helium atom, resulting from the interaction of the remaining electron and the negative muon magnetic moment, is almost equal to that of muonium but inverted because of the different signs of their respective muon magnetic moments.
-High-precision measurements of the muonium ground-state HFS are regarded as the most sensitive tool for testing quantum electrodynamics (QED) theory \cite{Eides2019}, and determining fundamental constants of the positive muon magnetic moment $\mu_{\mu^{+}}$ and its mass $m_{\mu^{+}}$.
-New precise measurements are now in progress at the Japan Proton Accelerator Research Complex (J-PARC) by the \mbox{MuSEUM} collaboration \cite{Kanda2021,Nishimura2021,Tanaka2021}.
-In muonic helium atom too, the HFS interval is sensitive to variations of basic physical constants, and the same microwave magnetic resonance technique as with muonium can be used to measure the muonic helium ground-state HFS transition frequency $\Delta\nu$ and the negative muon magnetic moment $\mu_{\mu^{-}}$ and mass $m_{\mu^{-}}$.
-Previous measurements were performed in the 1980s at the Paul Scherrer Institute (PSI) and Los Alamos Meson Physics Facility (LAMPF) with experimental uncertainties dominated by statistical errors.
-In helium-4, $\Delta\nu$ was measured to a level of 13~ppm (weak field) \cite{Orth1980}, 6.5~ppm (high field) \cite{Gardner1982}, and 47~ppm for $\mu_{\mu^{-}}$/$\mu_{p}$ (high field) \cite{Gardner1982}, respectively.
-In helium-3, $\Delta\nu$ was also measured to a level of 12~ppm (weak field) \cite{Gladisch1983,Hughes1990}.
-The world's most intense pulsed negative muon beam at the Muon Science Facility (MUSE) of J-PARC brings a unique opportunity to significantly improve those measurements to further probe the three-body atomic system, bound-state QED theory and provide a more precise test of CPT invariance by comparing the magnetic moments and masses of positive and negative muons (second-generation leptons) \cite{Strasser2018}.
+The ground-state hyperfine structure (HFS) in a muonic helium atom results from the interaction of the remaining electron and the negative muon magnetic moment $\mu_{\mu^{-}}$ and is almost equal to that of muonium but inverted.
+High-precision measurements of the muonium ground-state HFS are regarded as one of the most sensitive tools for testing quantum electrodynamics (QED) theory \cite{Eides2019} and determining fundamental constants of the positive muon magnetic moment $\mu_{\mu^{+}}$ and mass $m_{\mu^{+}}$ \cite{Liu1999}.
+New precision measurements are being carried out at the Japan Proton Accelerator Research Complex (J-PARC) by the \mbox{MuSEUM} Collaboration \cite{Kanda2021, Nishimura2021, Tanaka2021}.
+In muonic helium, the HFS interval is also sensitive to variations of basic physical constants and can be used to determine the fine structure constant $\alpha$ (quadratic dependence) and the negative muon and helium masses \cite{Frolov2012}.
+It can improve the negative muon mass \cite{Beltrami1986} (see conclusion), but difficultly challenge $\alpha$ \cite{Morel2020} or helium mass \cite{Sasidharan2023}.
+The same microwave magnetic resonance technique as with muonium can be used to measure the muonic helium HFS interval $\Delta\nu$ and the negative muon magnetic moment $\mu_{\mu^{-}}$ and mass $m_{\mu^{-}}$.
+The principle of the experiment is to produce polarized muonic helium atoms, irradiate them with microwaves suitable to flip the muon spin, and exploit the parity-violating muon decay (the electron from the weak decay $\mu^{-} \rightarrow e^{-} + \overline{\nu_{e}} + \nu_{\mu}$ is emitted preferentially in the direction antiparallel to the $\mu^{-}$ spin) to sample the muon spin-flip probability and measure the resonance curve.